Meet Dr. Nathan KimBreast Radiation Oncologist in Dallas

-Nathan Kim, M.D., Ph.D., did not start his educational career headed toward being a radiation oncologist.
-But his personal experience with family members and cancer while he was in medical school led him to develop a strong interest in the disease and, now, as Assistant Professor of Radiation Oncology at UT Southwestern Medical Center, has helped shape his patient care philosophy.
+Nathan Kim, M.D., Ph.D., did not start his educational career with a goal of being a radiation oncologist.
+In fact, his Ph.D. is in biochemistry.
+But his personal experience with family members and cancer while he was in medical school led him to develop a strong interest in the disease and, now, as an Assistant Professor of Radiation Oncology at UT Southwestern, it has helped shape his patient care philosophy.

 “Having family members who have gone through cancer treatment and benefited from it reminds me to treat my patients the way I would want my family members treated,” Dr. Kim says.
-“That includes respect and compassion, but also looking for every realistically possible option that’s out there for them.”
+“That includes showing respect and compassion but also looking for every realistically possible option that’s out there for them.”

 Especially for breast cancer, he says, there is a lot to consider.